Lessons From A Cornfield

 Did you know there is a biblical principle to live by in every kernel of corn?
 Let’s talk about what every farmer knows: we reap what we sow.
 And the difference living this truth out in our life will make.

+I love corn at harvest time.
+When the wind blows through the dry stalks, it sounds like the rustling of a taffeta ball gown.
 Taking a drive through Lancaster County with my car window rolled down this time of year is a treat!
-Listening to the sounds of the corn is almost spiritual for me!
+Listening to the sound of the corn is almost spiritual for me.

 Here is what God says about sowing and reaping…